Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 Facing your trials with joy is an unnatural thing to do.
-James is writing this letter to encourage Believers on how to face your trials with joy.
+James is writing this letter to encourage Believers to face their trials with joy.

 Welcome to the study of the book of James!!
 I am so glad that you are here and I hope you will be totally blessed beyond anything that you could ever imagine!!

-I hope that you will take advantage of the resources that I am including in this faith-study.
-There is a worksheet for each week to help you apply what you are learning.
+I hope that you will take advantage of the resources that I am including in this faith study.
+There is a workbook to help you apply what you are learning.
 I might even include some Bible Journaling Art ideas to stretch your study to a new level.

 Let’s dig right in!!

 Key Verse: A man who endures trials is blessed because when he passes the test he will receive the crown of life that God has promised to those who love Him.
 (James 1:12)

 Start by reading this passage slowly.
 I like to read it through a couple of times to be sure what I am reading sinks into my mind and heart.

 Typically, it is easy to look at trials as something bad that is evil and has nothing good in it.
 Instead, I want to suggest that you look at your trials as something good that is from God.